wtchen/datatools-ui/docs/user/editor/schedules.md

 (Alternatively, if you are in the `Routes` tab (see [Routes](/user/editor/routes/)), select an existing route or route click the `New route` button --> select the `Trip patterns` tab --> select a pattern --> select `Use timetables` in the 'Type:` dropdown --> select the `Edit schedules` button)

 edit-schedules IMAGE HERE

+**Note**: At least one route, pattern and calendar must have been created to edit schedules.

 The selectors located at the top of the page allow users to navigate between calendars for a specific pattern or switch between patterns for a route or multiple routes within the feed.
 Variations of route, pattern and the schedule can be selected to generate the desired timetable.